 They are pressed or “squirted” from a pastry bag (major muscle workout) or cookie press.
 The dough needs to be soft enough to squeeze out of a shaped disc, yet firm enough to hold the shape while baking.

 Spritz cookie baking tips

 - In order to create cookies that are light and crisp, the butter and sugar are creamed together for seven minutes and then again for another seven minutes after the egg is added.
 That’s a lot of creaming, but the results are worth the time.

 - The flour should be mixed in by hand until just incorporated.
 Too much mixing can overdevelop the gluten, creating a dense cookie.

 - Press the cookies directly onto the baking sheet.
 Nonstick spray, parchment paper, or silicone mats can cause the cookie not to stick when coming out of the cookie press and can cause spreading while baking.
-The OXO Cookie Sheet is micro-textured which, though nonstick, helped grip the cookies and ensured even baking.
+As textured baking sheet which helps grip the cookies and ensures even baking.

 - Refrigerate the empty baking sheet as you are preparing the dough.
 A cold baking sheet helps the cookies retain their shape.

 When it comes to decorating, I enjoy going overboard.
 However, I realize that not everyone has the time or interest for elaborate decorating.
 Cinnamon Spritz Owl Cookies are cute straight out of the oven, no embellishment required.

 Each decoration added, simply ups the cuteness factor.
 It’s also not necessary to completely decorate every cookie.

 I left some owls bare.
 Others received royal icing eyes and orange heart beaks.
 For the ultimate decorated owls, I painted the wings or chest with confectioners’ sugar and water “glue”, then sprinkled on some chocolate sprinkles.